varun23-2004/-4-Channel-AHB-APB-DMA-Controller-RTL-Design-/README.md

 The FIFO acts as a temporary storage area between reading data from the source and writing it to the destination.

+This sits between the read side and the write side of the data path.
+When the AHB Master reads data from the source memory, it pushes it into the FIFO.
+The FIFO holds it temporarily until the destination memory is ready to accept it.
+Without this, if the destination is even slightly delayed, you'd lose data.
+The FIFO absorbs that timing mismatch and keeps the flow safe.

 i) Structure: It is a circular buffer (_Depth = 4, Width = 32-bit_) that tracks whether it is full or empty to prevent data loss.

 ii) Handling Delays: By buffering the data, it allows the AHB Master to keep reading a burst of data from the source even if the destination memory is temporarily busy or not ready to receive it.

 **D. AHB-Lite Master (Execution Master)** [ahb_master](https://github.com/varun23-2004/-4-Channel-AHB-APB-DMA-Controller-RTL-Design-/blob/main/RTL%20files/dma_ahb_master.v)

+This is the actual engine that moves the data.
+Once the arbiter grants it permission, it takes the channel configuration from the APB Slave, goes to the source address, reads the data, pushes it into the FIFO, then picks it back up and writes it to the destination address.
+It does this repeatedly until the transfer count hits zero.

 This is the core engine that actually moves the data over the AHB bus.
 It operates using a clear 6-state Finite State Machine (FSM):